benjaminfvaughn/CATIA/CATVBAFuncRef.md

 *This is a list of CATVBA functions organized by object parent.
-The list also contains terse, useful implementation notes.
+The list also contains terse and basic implementation notes.
 Search this list using Ctrl+F. Pull requests are welcome.*

 # Object
 CATIA-specific construct that has properties and methods/functions.